 Ever felt the overwhelming urge to poop while running?
 You are not alone.
-Famed runners Utta Pippig, Tegla Loroupe, Steve Jones, Rosie Ruiz, and Paul Radcliffe have all had to take a sudden bathroom break while competing.
+Famed runners Utta Pippig, Tegla Loroupe, Steve Jones, Rosie Ruiz, and Paula Radcliffe have all had to take a sudden bathroom break while competing.
 In fact in one study of triathletes it was found that 93% had experienced gastrointestinal (GI) problems.

 As you will see below our physiology means that we are likely to experience the need for a mid-run poop.
 But just because the need to go to the restroom while running is extremely common it doesn’t mean it is inevitable.
 Below we’ll show what you can do to prevent unwanted urges to hit the head during training and on race day.